Buying a house is a significant step, and we're here to guide you through every stage of the journey.

-What a conveyancing solicitor does for you
+What a conveyancing solicitor does for you when buying a house

-When you instruct a conveyancing solicitor through Homeward Legal, we endeavour to meet any requirements you have, including providing you with a property purchase solicitor who knows the area in which you are buying.
+When you instruct a conveyancing solicitor or licensed conveyancer through Homeward Legal, we endeavour to meet any requirements you have, including providing you with a property purchase solicitor who knows the area in which you are buying.
 Once instructed, your conveyancing solicitor ensures the seller has the legal right to sell the property, that the land itself is free from issues and that all financing is in order.

 They will ask the seller's solicitor a number of questions (known as enquiries) about the property's use and history and carry out important property searches.